The Human Truth Foundation

 For more, see:

-Malawi comes 79th in the world in terms of its responsibility towards the environment.
+Regarding its responsibility towards the environment, Malawi comes 79th in the world.
 This is calculated from 21 data sets.
-Malawi comes in the best 20 in energy to GDP efficiency41.
-It does better than average when it comes to reducing annual meat consumption per person42 (but bad for Africa) and in its sign-up rate to major international accords on protecting the environment.
-Malawi still has work to do.
-Malawi does worse than average for its environmental performance43 (still high for Africa).
-And finally, it falls into the worst 20 in terms of the rate of rational beliefs on the environment in the population44 and in its forested percent change 2000-202045.
+Malawi comes in the best 20 for energy to GDP efficiency43.
+It does better than average for reducing annual meat consumption per person44 (but high for Africa) and in its sign-up rate to major international accords on protecting the environment.
+But, things could still be better.
+Malawi does worse than average when it comes to its environmental performance45 (still good for Africa).
+And finally, it falls into the worst 20 in the rate of rational beliefs on the environment in the population46 and in its forested percent change 2000-202047.

 Forest Area Change 2000-2020